PinozenTH/PiXLib/README.md

 # !
-BIG CHANGE: PixLib is now renamed to Experiences !
+BIG CHANGE: PixLib is now renamed to Experience !

 <img src="https://imgur.com/RTuYY8g.png" />

-# Experiences
+# Experience
-This is a minecraft plugin development framework that provides a new experience of developing minecraft plugins.
+A Minecraft framework designed to create a new experience for developing plugins from the ground up.

 # How to use

-Please follow the steps below to use the Experiences framework in your plugin.
+Please follow the steps below to use the Experience framework in your plugin.

-## Step 1: Add the Experiences dependency
+## Step 1: Add the Experience dependency

 ```xml
 <!-- rest of the code ... <dependencies> -->